CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-web-application-server.md

 ---
-title: "Add Innovation to the 7.2 Web Application Server"
-linkTitle: "Add Innovation to the 7.2 Web Application Server"
+title: "Upgrade v7.2 Gateway to Include Innovation"
+linkTitle: "Upgrade v7.2 Gateway to Include Innovation"
-description: "Information about adding Innovation functionality to the 7.2 Web Application Server."
+description: "Information about upgrading v7.2 Gateway with Innovation functionality."
 weight: 40
 ---

 # {{< param title >}}

-This guide describes how to add Innovation functionality to a 7.2 Web Application Server.
+This guide describes how to upgrade Gateway on v7.2 to include Innovation.
 Please ensure that [Install Application Servers and Load Balancer][] has been completed before starting this installation.
-These steps assume that the v7.2 version of Gateway and its prerequisites have already been installed on the Web Application Server.
+These steps assume that the v7.2 version of Gateway and its prerequisites have already been installed.

-The steps to add Innovation functionality to 7.2 are:
+The steps to add Innovation functionality to v7.2 are:
 1. Install Flow Debugger Service
-1. Reconfigure the Cortex.Gateway.SetParameters.xml file
-1. Update Gateway
+1. Upgrade Gateway

 ## Extract Installation Artefacts